AccountNow prepaid debit cards offer easy approval with no minimum balance.

 Types of AccountNow prepaid cards

 If you regularly use check-cashing services because you don’t have a bank account, AccountNow prepaid cards could be the alternative that saves you money while providing the convenience of a bank-issued debit card.
 Cardholders instantly get an account number when signing up, and each card works similarly to a debit card.
-Both cards options are reloadable by direct deposit or third-party transfer services.
-E
+They are reloadable by direct deposit or third-party transfer services.

 - AccountNow Gold Visa Prepaid Card.
 A $9.95 monthly fee is required to maintain this card’s services.
 But you won’t have to worry about a minimum balance, and approval is easy with successful ID verification.

 - AccountNow Prepaid Visa Card (discontinued).
 You would have paid $4.95 to activate this card.
 It was a convenient alternative to a checking account, without a credit check.

 - AccountNow Prepaid Mastercard (discontinued).
 This card was very similar to its Visa counterpart, though it could be used wherever Mastercard was accepted.